-The Meadows Subdivision Drainage Improvements Project will address chronic flooding by providing clear, unobstructed drainage flow along drainage easements in the subdivision.
+The Meadows Drainage Project will address chronic flooding by providing clear, unobstructed drainage flow along drainage easements in the subdivision.
 The design includes adding overflow swales, deepening the existing channel, and upsizing the culvert at Smith Lane.

 Brief updates of some of the projects in design are below.